JohnnyFee/johnnyfee.github.io/source/_posts/2014-06-08-angular-tutorial.md

 - Batarang
     Batarang is a Chrome extension that adds AngularJS knowledge to the built-in Developer Tools suite in Google Chrome.

+## Library

+- [angular-data: Home](http://angular-data.pseudobry.com) Give your data the treatment it deserves with a data store built for Angular.js.

 ## Tutorial